liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 - Advocate for an ethical framework that emphasizes fairness, equity, and justice.
 Engage with stakeholders across sectors to learn about on-the-ground implications of policy decisions and the roles they play in shaping societies both in the Global North and Global South.

-# Article title: AI Ethics: 7 Crucial Qualities Of Ethical Leadership
+Article 15:# Article title: AI Ethics: 7 Crucial Qualities Of Ethical Leadership

 ### Notes 1: